-Operating Procedure
+5.0 - Operating Procedure

-As per the Accessibility for Ontarians with Disabilities Act (2005) and its related Accessibility Standards Regulations, Fleming College will carry out annual accessibility planning and present the results in a multiyear format (3 to 5 years).
+As per AODA and its related Accessibility Standards Regulations, Fleming College will carry out annual accessibility planning and present the results in a multiyear format (3 to 5 years).
 The Multi-Year Accessibility Plan will identify;

-- College objectives and the activities it will undertake in order to meet the requirements of the Standard; - the administrative lead responsible for the accomplishment of objectives and the champions who carry out the major activities; - the costs associated with the activities; and - the legal compliance due dates of each item and the timelines within which each objective must be met.
+- College objectives and the activities it will undertake in order to meet the requirements of the Standard: - Administrative lead responsible for the accomplishment of objectives and the champions who carry out the major activities; - · Costs associated with the activities; and - Legal compliance due dates of each item and the timelines within which each objective must be met.

 The Accessibility Working Group oversees this planning process and reports annually to the Board of Governors.
 The group is made up of College employees from key areas, as well as persons with disabilities.
-The planning process is coordinated by the Human Rights Officer, who reports to the Vice-President Human Resources and Student Services.
-Questions regarding accessibility planning or requests for an alternate format can be directed to the Human Rights Officer.
+The planning process is coordinated by the Director, Equity, Diversity & Inclusion and Organizational Development, who reports to the Vice-President, Organizational Effectiveness and Human Resources.
+Questions regarding accessibility planning or requests for an alternate format can be directed to mailto:humanRights@flemingcollege.ca.

 Each area of the College that is identified in the Multiyear Accessibility Plan is responsible for the development, maintenance and implementation of specific operating procedures relating to these Standards.

-The specific requirements of each Standard are described in the appendices of this procedure and are addressed by the Multiyear Accessibility Plan.
+The specific requirements of each Standard are described in the appendices of this procedure below and are addressed by the Multiyear Accessibility Plan.

-Appendix A - Accessible Customer Service Standards
+a) Appendix A - Accessible Customer Service Standards

 - Alternate Formats

-- Service Animals

 - Service Disruptions

 - Providing Feedback

-Appendix B - Integrated Accessibility Standards
+b) Appendix B - Integrated Accessibility Standards